Furikuda/bork/docs/development.rst

 Branching model
 ---------------

-Borg development happens on the ``master`` branch and uses GitHub pull requests (if you don't have GitHub or don't want to use it you can send smaller patches via the borgbackup mailing list to the maintainers).
+Bork development happens on the ``master`` branch and uses GitHub pull requests (if you don't have GitHub or don't want to use it you can send smaller patches via the borkbackup mailing list to the maintainers).

 Stable releases are maintained on maintenance branches named ``x.y-maint``, eg. the maintenance branch of the 1.2.x series is ``1.2-maint``.